Zidane Iqbal

-Born in Manchester, Iqbal joined the Manchester United youth system aged nine.
+Iqbal joined Manchester United's youth system aged nine.
 He made his first-team debut in a UEFA Champions League match in December 2021.
 Iqbal represented Iraq at under-23 level before making his senior international debut in January 2022.

 Early life

 Born in Manchester to a Pakistani father and an Iraqi mother, Iqbal played for local side Sale United from the age of four before joining Manchester United at the age of nine.

 Club career

+Manchester United

 Iqbal signed his first professional contract with Manchester United in April 2021.
-He made his first-team debut for Manchester United on 8 December 2021 as an 89th-minute substitute in a Champions League match against Young Boys.
-Thus, he became the first British-born South Asian to play for the club, and the first ever British South Asian to play in the Champions League.
+He made his first-team debut for Manchester United on 8 December 2021 as an 89th-minute substitute in a UEFA Champions League match against Young Boys.
+Thus, he became the first British-born South Asian as well the first Iraqi to play for the club, and the first ever British South Asian to play in the Champions League.

+Utrecht

+On 23 June 2023, Iqbal announced that he would be leaving Manchester United to join a new club, subject to registration and international clearance.
+His move to Utrecht was announced and finalised on 26 June, on a four-year contract for an undisclosed fee.

 International career

-Iqbal is eligible to represent England, Iraq and Pakistan at international level.
+Iqbal was eligible to represent England, Iraq, and Pakistan at international level.

 In May 2021, he received an Iraqi passport, and has represented Iraq at youth international level.
 In June 2021, he was called up to the Iraq under-20 team for the 2021 Arab Cup U-20.
 However, he was refused to travel by Manchester United, due to the COVID-19 pandemic.

-In September 2021, Iqbal received his first call up to the Iraq U23s for a training camp in the United Arab Emirates (UAE).
-He made his debut on 4 September against the UAE U23s, making the starting line-up.
+In September 2021, Iqbal received his first call up to the Iraq U23 for a training camp in UAE.
+He made his debut on 4 September against the UAE U23, making the starting line-up.
 In October 2021, Iqbal was named as part of the 23-man Iraq U23 squad for the 2021 WAFF U-23 Championship in Saudi Arabia.
 On 8 October, Iqbal scored his first goal for the Iraq U23 team as the captain of his side.